Chesapeake family takes action, finds car stolen from driveway

 "If you want things done, you [have to] do it yourself, point blank, period," Kirkland said.

-While the Kirklands live in Chesapeake, the shipping address led their search to Norfolk.
+While the Kirklands live in Chesapeake, the shipping address led their search to the 1800 block of Greenleaf Drive in Norfolk.

 "Two officers showed up and they were able to confirm that it was our vehicle, and they were able to arrest the perpetrator because he was sitting in the vehicle," Kirkland told News 3.

-After the suspect was taken into custody, the stolen vehicle was turned over to police.
+After McPherson was taken into custody, the stolen vehicle was turned over to police.
 Kirkland said they are searching it for fingerprints and other evidence to see if anyone else was involved.
 It was then placed in the Norfolk impound lot.

 "Once they finish processing it, [police] will be able to give us a call and let us know.
 Hopefully the fact that he was driving the vehicle means there's no damage to [it]," she said.